-CO2 and erbium lasers, which target water to generate heat, can be both ablative and non-ablative (wavelengths below 2,000nm), and both can be fractionated.
+C02 and erbium lasers, which target water to generate heat, can be both ablative (only recommended for use by prescribers) and non-ablative (wavelengths below 2,000nm), and both can be fractionated.
 "Fractional just means splitting the beam into tiny pinpoints," says Exley, and because only fractions of tissue are ablated with areas in between left untouched, downtime is greatly reduced.